MadDinosaur/ISEP-RCOMP/doc/sprint1/1191430/README.md

 It is represented 2 types of routes, route through the ground and route through the air, since to connect the cable to the access point it is necessary that it reaches the ceiling.

+Regarding the placement of Access Points in my building, it is necessary for each one to be assigned a channel, in this case to avoid collisions, I chose to assign channel 11 and 6 respectively on the ground floor while on the first floor I assign channel 6 and 1 respectively.

 ## Ground Floor: